emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    quotient of change of voltage of a battery by the corresponding change in discharge current under specified conditions.
 IEC Reference:
    https://www.electropedia.org/iev/iev.nsf/display?openform&ievref=482-03-36
+Comment:
+   internal apparent resistance is expressed in ohms

 .. raw:: html